How to Move from the Buy-Side TO Investment Banking – Without Bribing the Chairman or Having a Well-Connected Family

 Bankers know that a lot of “buy-side” roles are glorified cold-calling and research jobs, so they will not assume that your technical skills are sound just because of your resume.

-And if you’re moving in from something that’s notoriously non-technical, such as venture capital, you should definitely expect these types of case studies since they’ll be even more skeptical.
+And if you’re moving in from something that’s notoriously non-technical, such as the venture capital career path, you should definitely expect these types of case studies since they’ll be even more skeptical.

 There are literally dozens of hours of videos and tutorials on case studies and modeling tests spread across both sites and YouTube, so I don’t have much to add.